zhanglizeyi/LeetsP/C++ Overview/ReadMe.md

 	Where access is one of public, protected, or private and would be given for every base class and they will be separated by comma as shown above.

+<h2>Overloading(operator and function)</h2>

+	Which is called "function overloading" and "operator overloading"

+Function overloading in C++:

+	the operator can not be overload -->
+		::		.*		.		?: